krisaziabor/things-automation/README.md

-# things-automation
+# linear-automation
-Automating using Things scheme and other productivity/product management services
+Automating project management (Linear issues) using Things scheme and other productivity/product management services